node-honeycomb/hc-boilerplate/README.md

 ## how to add a new boilerplate

-hc-boilerplate use subtree to manage boilerplates.
+This repository use subtree to manage boilerplates.

 add